ingcesaroman/practice_python/README.md

    ```

 ## Projects

 This section will contain larger Python projects to apply learned concepts.
+Each project will include a short description, goals, and instructions to run it locally.

 ## Exercises

 This section will contain smaller, focused exercises to practice specific Python features and concepts.
+Exercises will be organized by topic and difficulty.

 ## Contributing

 If you'd like to contribute to this repository, please fork it and submit a pull request.
+Contributions can include exercises, bug fixes, documentation improvements, and new projects.

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the `LICENSE.md` file for details.

+---

+If you'd like any specific structure (folders for exercises, templates, or a contribution guide), tell me and I can scaffold it.